derekkedziora/derekkedziora.com/_posts/tech-guides/2020-08-28-dynamic-now-page.md

 {%- else -%}{{ page.title }}{%- endif -%}</h1>{% endraw %}
 {% endhighlight %}

 I use my post template because I have the date prominently displayed, which makes more sense than a dateless page template.

-## Step 3: Excluding from Post List
+## Excluding from the post list

 Since I post now updates every six weeks or so, they'd quickly overwhelm my main list of posts on my `/blog` page.
 One conditional fixes that: